 So, you want a powerful business website?
 Here is our advice which applies to all types of websites for optimal success:

-- Don’t use cookie-cutter templates.
+- Don’t use static cookie-cutter templates.
 A custom-designed website will perform better and will be purposefully constructed to attract new clients.
 Hire a knowledgeable website design and internet marketing company.

 - Don’t host your blog website with a cheap, shared host.
 The last thing your visitors want is a slow-loading website.
 Converting visitors to participants is already hard enough, you don’t want to frustrate potential customers with a slow website.
 It’s like inviting your friends to a BBQ, then once they have arrived, they have to wait for two hours for food and beverages to be served.
 It’s counterproductive to establish a professional website and then host it on a shared host server.